 A naive young girl is living deep into the woods, away from the world.
 She has a unique talent as is often found in people who avoid the public eye and crave solitude existence.
 She can mimic almost any sound with astounding perfection.
 People who later find her nickname her Lyrebird- a species with an incredible mimicking talent.

 She is Laura who is discovered by Solomon and his crew; they are making a documentary on her.
-They give her a dream of making it big in showbiz and lead a life so different from her current one.
+They give her a chance of making it big in showbiz and lead a life very different from her current one.
 Laura accepts the offer and sets out of her comfort zone.
 The story then moves on to show us how an innocent person’s life turns upside down as she steps into the big, wide, selfish world.
-At the heart of this tale is a love story that feels charming and magical.
+At the heart of this tale is a love story that is charming and magical.

 The Book Wins Top Marks for Its